philip-gai/announcement-drafter/README.md

 ### Workflow for reviewing and posting a new discussion

 1. Write your discussion post with with `announcement-drafter` [discussion markdown](#discussion-markdown)
-2. Create a pull request
+1. Create a pull request
-3. `announcement-drafter` will comment on the discussion markdown file asking for approval from the pull request author to post the discussions.
+1. `announcement-drafter` will comment on the discussion markdown file asking for approval from the pull request author to post the discussions.
 It will also notify you of any validation erros.
-   1. An approval requires the author to react (not reply) to the comment with a 🚀
-   2. If there are errors, fix them and recreate a new pull request so `announcement-drafter` can revalidate (Will fix this - see issue [#36](https://github.com/philip-gai/announcement-drafter/issues/36))
+   1. If there are errors, just fix them and push to the pull request branch and `announcement-drafter` will revalidate
-4. Receive feedback from your teammates
+1. Receive feedback from your teammates
-5. Make updates
+1. Make updates
-   1. These will not be revalidated by the bot unless you recreate the pull request.
-See [#36](https://github.com/philip-gai/announcement-drafter/issues/36)
-6. Approve all the discussions you would like posted by reacting (not replying) with a 🚀
+1. Approve all the discussions you would like posted by reacting (not replying) with a 🚀
-7. If `announcement-drafter` bot asks, make sure to authenticate so it can post as the author and not as itself
+1. If `announcement-drafter` bot asks, make sure to authenticate so it can post as the author and not as itself
-8. Merge the pull request
+1. Merge the pull request
-9. `announcement-drafter` will create the discussion and reply to the comment with a link to the newly creating discussion
+1. `announcement-drafter` will create the discussion and reply to the comment with a link to the newly created discussion
-   1. If there were issues it will include them in the reply

 ## Contributing